 Management and Organisation

 The Manhood Wildlife and Heritage Group is run as a charity and is managed by a Management Team, overseen by a group of trustees.
 All of whom are volunteers.
 Most of the members also volunteer for the group and carry out the work, mainly in sub-groups which relate to particular activities, wildlife sites or parishes.
-The organisation chart shows this in more detail.

 The Group has been fortunate enough to acquire a number of grants since its inception and these are still its main source of funding.
 Other sources include: members’ donations, donations from businesses and generated from walks and talks, the sale of publications and services we provide to other groups.
 All money raised is solely used to pursue the aims of the Group.